 When comparing RN to BSN programs, cost is always a significant consideration.
 Programs might charge a flat tuition rate per semester or per credit hour.
 It is also very important to research what additional fees are associated with the program and how much books might be.

 If an online program has a residency requirement, you might be asked to visit campus.
 If this is the case, travel expenses could add to the cost.
+Remember: investing in your education is important for your future.

 Interested in learning more about Nebraska Methodist College’s RN to BSN program?
 Give us a call and we can help answer the questions above and see if we are the right fit for you!
 You can reach us at (402) 354-7200 or email@example.com.